s3rius/s3rius/README.md

 </div>

 I've got many useless and useful projects to tell about.
-I develop my project here or on my [private gitlab](https://gitlab.le-memese.com/s3rius/).
+I develop my projects here or on my [private gitlab](https://gitlab.le-memese.com/s3rius/).
 Experienced with many technologies and languages such as [Python](https://www.python.org/), [Rust](https://www.rust-lang.org/), [Haskell](https://www.haskell.org/) and more.
 Always want to know more and develop things to ease my and others lives.

 <div align="center">